petru/cakewalk/docs/migrating.md

 ## `on`-handlers now only accepts one pattern

-In previous versions, {Cinch::Bot#on} accepted a variable amount of patterns to match against.
+In previous versions, {Cakewalk::Bot#on} accepted a variable amount of patterns to match against.
 This feature was rarely used and has hence been removed.
 If you've been using constructs like